 Acceptance Test Plan

-The Test Plan describes an overview of overall acceptance steps, how the Supplier intends to fulfil the requirements.
+The test plan describes an overview of acceptance steps, how the Supplier intends to fulfil the requirements.
 The Customer should approve the Test Plan before executing tests.

-There are following discussions and practices in the process of producing the Acceptance Test Plan:
+There are the following discussions and practices in the process of producing the Acceptance Test Plan:

-It makes it easier to control discrepancies and when the Acceptance Test brake down a System to smaller subsystems (e.g. Radar System can break down into antenna, rotation unit, antenna control unit, transceiver);
+It makes it easier to control discrepancies and when the acceptance test broke down into smaller (sub) systems (e.g. Radar System can break down into antenna, rotation unit, antenna control unit, transceiver);

-It makes it easier to handle discrepancies by testing in the earlier Acceptance Step;
+It makes it easier to handle discrepancies by testing in the earlier acceptance step;

-If a new system planned to connect to an existing system;

-it may need to consider in which step to demonstrate interaction with the current system;

-it makes it easier to handle discrepancies and identifies a critical item.
+If a new system is planned to connect to an existing system, it might need to consider in which step to demonstrate interaction with the current system to makes it easier to handle discrepancies and identifies a critical item.

-Prioritise and simplify the Acceptance Steps and reduces cost and time: every system may need not to test in detail, and checking a test report can be good enough.
+Prioritise and simplify the acceptance steps and reduce cost and time: every system may need not test in detail, and checking a test report can be good enough.

-The Acceptance Test Plan can be split into one high-level Test Plan and associated multiple Test Plans for a functional part of a VTS System depending on:
+The acceptance test plan can be split into one high-level test plan and associated multiple test plans for VTS Equipment depending on:

 The level of effort and detail;